dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 ### Example

-List records for the zone `example.com` with TXT zone records, from the account `1010`:
+List records for the zone `example.com` with TXT zone records, in the account `1010`:

     curl  -H 'Authorization: Bearer <token>' \
           -H 'Accept: application/json' \